stevenshave/pybindingcurve/docs/api.md

 ## pbc.BindingCurve
 The BindingCurve object allows the user to work with a specific system, supplying tools for simulation and visualisation (plotting), querying of single point values, and fitting of experimental parameters to observation data.
 ### Initialisation
-When initialising this main class of PBC, we may supply either a pbc.BindingSystem, or a human readable shortcut string such as “1:1”, “competition”, “homodimer formation”, etc. For a full list of systems and shortcuts, please refer to the ‘pbc.systems and shortcut strings’ section.
+When initialising this main class of PBC, we may supply either a pbc.BindingSystem, a human readable shortcut string such as “1:1”, “competition”, “homodimer formation”, etc, or a system definition string.
+For a full list of systems, shortcuts, and custom systems definition strings, please refer to the ‘pbc.systems and shortcut strings’ section.

 Initialisation of a BindingCurve object takes the following arguments:

        """
     BindingCurve class, used to simulate systems

     BindingCurve objects are governed by their underlying system, defining the (usually) protein-ligand binding system being represented.
 It also provides the main interface for simulation, visualisation, querying and the fitting of system parameters.